benjymous/annotations/sandman/sandman.53.md

   This is not the same person who brought Brant the stew in 51:9: the neckerchief is green instead of red, and there is no beard stubble.

-**Call me Jim**: An allusion to the opening line of Herman Melville's _Moby- Dick_, "Call me Ishmael"; possibly combined with Joseph Conrad's _Lord Jim_.
+  **Call me Jim**: An allusion to the opening line of Herman Melville's _Moby-Dick_, "Call me Ishmael"; possibly combined with Joseph Conrad's _Lord Jim_.

 ### Page 2